QwikDev/qwik/packages/qwik/src/core/readme.md

 This method works like an async memoized function that runs whenever some tracked value changes and returns some data.

-`useResouce` however returns immediate a `ResourceReturn` object that contains the data and a state that indicates if the data is available or not.
+`useResource` however returns immediate a `ResourceReturn` object that contains the data and a state that indicates if the data is available or not.

 The status can be one of the following: